 1912- France’s leading literary magazine Nouvelle Revue Francaise rejected a new novel by an author named Marcel Proust “A La Recherche du Temps Perdu” “Remembrance of Things Past”.

 1912- The Max Sennett short comedy “Hoffmeyer’s Release” premiered, the first comedy featuring the Keystone Cops.

 1913- Young Italian Rudolph Valentino arrived in America to seek his fortune.
-He was so poor that after a year he sent his parents a photo of himself in a borrowed tuxedo to allay their fears.
+He was so poor, that after a year he sent his parents a photo of himself in a borrowed tuxedo to show he was doing well.
 He worked as a nightclub dancer and gigolo until becoming a Hollywood film star in 1921.

 1930- Young actress Betty Davis signed her first contract with Universal Studio.